The Petit Lenormand deck is available now. Limited stock

 Collective projects or expenses generate sometimes lively debates.

-Materially, the Garden followed by the Whip can speak of shared budgets, group funds, joint projects, or public activities that lead to tight discussions about money.
+Materially, the Garden followed by the Whip can refer to shared budgets, group funds, joint projects, or public activities that lead to intense discussions about money.
 Who pays what, how, why, and with what return?
-Debates can turn into reproaches when some people feel they are giving more than others or being judged on their spending choices.
-The Sun, as quintessence, invites to clarify the rules from the start and to make financial decisions transparent.
-The Bouquet, in the background, reminds that generosity and gratitude have their place in these exchanges, provided they are not instrumentalized.
+Debates can turn into reproaches when some individuals feel they are contributing more than others or being judged on their spending choices.
+The Sun, as quintessence, invites us to clarify the rules from the outset and to make financial decisions transparent.
+The Bouquet, in the background, reminds us that generosity and gratitude have their place in these exchanges, provided they are not instrumentalized.

 Health and energy